 The Affordable Care Act is changing the way health care is delivered and collaterally, the facilities delivering care must react and remain flexible.
-In the past, the location of the physician's office could have been blocks or miles away from the actual hospital, with the doctor proceeding to deliver outpatient care in his office and once or twice a major kind of care provided at the hospital will have more patients, day checking on his patients who are in the hospital.
-As pressure has increased to shorten the length of stay and decrease the cost of care, the physician finds himself regularly involved in the activities going on inside the hospital itself.
-Particularly, in tertiary care centers such pre-op and post-op areas, more equipment storage and processing as St. Luke's Boise facility, the interaction among patients, physicians, diagnostic technicians, and nurses occurs frequently throughout the day.
-This has required the integration of physician office practices, not only in the neighborhood of the hospital, but physically connected acutely ill patients. to the hospital to allow frequent movement of staff and physicians between the inpatient setting and the outpatient setting.
+In the past, the location of the physician's office could have In the simplest of terms, it means the hospital needs to be bigger because more space is needed to treat those additional patients; been blocks or miles away from the actual hospital, with the doctor patients with one or more of those compounding factors.
+Every proceeding to deliver outpatient care in his office and once or twice a major kind of care provided at the hospital will have more patients, day checking on his patients who are in the hospital.
+As pressure has from emergency to cardiology to radiology to the Children's Hospital. increased to shorten the length of stay and decrease the cost of care, the physician finds himself regularly involved in the activities going More and larger operating rooms are needed, which means more on inside the hospital itself.
+Particularly, in tertiary care centers such pre-op and post-op areas, more equipment storage and processing as St. Luke's Boise facility, the interaction among patients, physicians, areas. diagnostic technicians, and nurses occurs frequently throughout the day.
+This has required the integration of physician office practices, not More beds are needed to care for a greater population of more only in the neighborhood of the hospital, but physically connected acutely ill patients. to the hospital to allow frequent movement of staff and physicians between the inpatient setting and the outpatient setting.
 This shift, Space for technology is needed.
 Health care by its nature is constantly which gradually began to take place before the turn of the 21st innovating and evolving.
-As it evolves, more new and better tools are century, has accelerated not only because of the changing practice developed. of health care, but because of St. Luke's Boise Medical Center's role changing as the facility became the center of the St. Luke's Health System.
-This change drew patients not only from Boise, but also the surrounding region, to the Boise facility for more specialized care.
-Further, healthcare reform is predicated upon shorter lengths of stay, better outcomes, and lower costs, thus accelerating the need for physician and staff interaction in both inpatient and outpatient settings.
+As it evolves, more new and better tools are century, has accelerated not only because of the changing practice developed. of health care, but because of St. Luke's Boise Medical Center's role changing as the facility became the center of the St. Luke's Health The physical plant built in 1962, needs to be completely replaced and System.
+This change drew patients not only from Boise, but also the its capacity increased to meet the future demand. surrounding region, to the Boise facility for more specialized care.
+The need for more space is not unique to today.
+Indeed, St. Luke's Further, healthcare reform is predicated upon shorter lengths of has faced the need for more space before.
+Since the first downtown stay, better outcomes, and lower costs, thus accelerating the need hospital was built in the early 20th century, there have been a number for physician and staff interaction in both inpatient and outpatient of developments to meet the growing demand of previous times. settings.